 Having a team of people to help deliver the Brainwave Programme is a great idea and you may find it useful to create a rota to show who will be involved and when.

-During your visit, we will film the exercises during the teaching sessions and provide you with a DVD to take home.
+During your visit, we will film the exercises during the teaching sessions and provide you with video clips to access at home.
 We will also give you a laminated copy of the Brainwave Programme with exercise details.
 These are useful tools not only for yourself but for any other friends or family who are happy to be involved with delivering the Brainwave Programme.
 Remember to demonstrate the techniques and show them the DVD beforehand so they know what to do.

 What will we need to carry out the Brainwave Programme?

-During your visit, we will film the exercises during the teaching sessions and provide you with a DVD to take home.
+During your visit, we will film the exercises during the teaching sessions and provide you with a video clips to access at home (we can air drop video clips if you have an iPhone, alternatively we can email you the video clips via our secure platform).
 We will also give you a laminated copy of the Brainwave Programme with exercise details.
 These are useful tools not only for yourself but for any other friends or family who are happy to be involved with delivering the Programme.
-Remember to demonstrate the techniques and show them the DVD beforehand so they know what to do.
+Remember to demonstrate the techniques and show them the video clips beforehand so they know what to do.

 We recommend using a quiet room in your house for the Brainwave Programme, away from any distractions.
 We suggest having a separate box of toys to use specifically with the Programme.

 A stopwatch is useful to help keep track of the timings on the Programme.